QuTech-Delft/cQASM-spec/README.md

 Furthermore, a comma acts as the parallelization operator, either as `x, y` or `x,`.
-In the former case, the side effects of `x` are evaluated in parallel to the side effects of `y`, and the value returned by `y` is returned.
-In the latter case, the side effects of `x` are evaluated, and null is returned.
+In the former case, the side effects of `x` are evaluated in parallel to the side effects of `y`, and a pack of the returned values is returned.
+In the latter case, the side effects of `x` are evaluated, and the result is returned as a single-valued pack.
+If more than two comma-separated units appear in a sequence, the resulting pack will be flattened.

 Two interpretations are available for the exact definitions of "sequential" and "parallel".